DeusProx/DeusProx.github.io/source/_posts/Node-js-ReadFile-Benchmark.md

 sys    0m0.544s
 ```

 Huh?
 Seems strange don't it!?
 Against our bet the the blocking `fileReadSync` seems to be faster than asynchronous & non-blocking `fileRead`.
 But how could that be?
 First I tried other combinations with 10 files each 100mb or 100 files each 10mb  and a few others but no matter what `fileReadSync` always was as fast as or up to 2 times faster than `fileRead`.
-After a few tries I took a guess and said that it has to be of my SSD.
+After a few tries I took a guess and said that it has to be of my **SSD**.
 So I installed an old HDD into my system and retested it and watch this:
 ```
 $ time node fileReadSync.js